laravel/docs/authentication.md

         // The user is active, not suspended, and exists.
     }

+> **Note:** In these examples, `email` is not a required option, it is merely used as an example.
+You should use whatever column name corresponds to a "username" in your database.

+#### Accessing Specific Guard Instances

+You may specify which guard instance you would like to utilize using the `guard` method on the `Auth` facade.
+This allows you to manage authentication for seperate parts of your application using entirely separate authenticatable models or user tables.

+The guard name passed to the `guard` method should correspond to one of the guards configured in your `auth.php` configuration file:

+    if (Auth::guard('admin')->attempt($credentials)) {
+        //
+    }

 #### Logging Out

 To log users out of your application, you may use the `logout` method on the `Auth` facade.
 This will clear the authentication information in the user's session:

     Auth::logout();

-> **Note:** In these examples, `email` is not a required option, it is merely used as an example.
-You should use whatever column name corresponds to a "username" in your database.

 <a name="remembering-users"></a>
 ### Remembering Users